 Unlike personality and behavioral-based tests which describe a candidate’s potential job fit, honesty and integrity tests attempt to reveal a candidate’s attitude toward work.
 Typical attitudes that are measured are honesty, hostility and dependability.
 In addition, several assessments include the option of evaluating a candidate’s attitude toward sexual harassment and computer misuse.

-One such tool is PeopleClues® Attitudes.
+One such employee honesty test is PeopleClues® Attitudes.